AllenNeuralDynamics/aind-ephys-pipeline-kilosort25/README.md

-# Electrophysiology Analysis with Kilosort2.5 on Kempner's HPC
+# Electrophysiology Analysis on Kempner's HPC Cluster

 This document outlines the workflow for performing electrophysiology analysis using Kilosort2.5 on the computational resources provided by Kempner's HPC.
 This pipeline is a derivative of the one available at https://github.com/AllenNeuralDynamics/aind-ephys-pipeline-kilosort25.